--Dr. William Bridges

 In the coming weeks and months, living under varying public policy guidelines, consider the following for personal or corporate discussions--

 -What's our assessment of the current crisis, and what does it mean for our business or nonprofit?
 And keep asking that question.
-Know as much as is possible what's happening on the ground.
+Know as much as possible what's happening on the ground.

 -What are we losing?